Monzo, a UK digital-only bank, is closing in on new funding led by U.S.-based Thrive Capital

 ZTE kills its crowdsourced phone Kickstarter campaign

-Monzo, one of a number of new digital only or so-called ‘challenger’ banks in the U.K. aiming to re-invent the current account, is closing in on new funding, which could be announced as early as this week.
+Monzo, one of a number of new digital only or so-called ‘challenger’ banks in the U.K. aiming to re-invent the current account, is closing in on new Series C funding, which could be announced as early as this week.

 According to multiple sources, U.S.-based Thrive Capital is leading the round.
 However, I’ve been unable to peg the exact investment amount, with one source telling me it is around £30 million, while another says it is less than that but certainly more than £20 million.
 I also understand Monzo is planning to launch a second equity crowdfunding campaign shortly, too.